 SALARY: Commensurate with academic training and experience.
 Standard Kansas State University faculty benefits.

 APPLICATION PROCEDURES: Submit by e-mail (PDF files) a narrative summarizing goals and qualifications, a personal resume, and copies of undergraduate and graduate transcripts.
 Arrange for three letters of reference to be sent directly to the search committee by e-mail (PDF files).
-Application deadline: June 2, 2014.
+Screening of applications begins March 16, 2015, and continues until the position is filled.

 Submit application materials to: